Churchill magazine

 • Protect outside taps with covers to help prevent freezing.

-• Keep an eye on the condition of your sealant and grout around the house.
+• Keep an eye on the condition of your sealant and grout around the house, such as in the bathroom.
 You're not covered if the water damage is caused by this failing.

 • Keep your home in good general condition and deal with any problems quickly to avoid any issues if you need to make a claim.